jwnwilson/registry-api/README.md

 A project to act as a generic persistence layer with the following abilities.

+This is a test edit to see how cruft works

 - Can define entity types with fields
 - CRUD entities
 - Link entities to one anther